iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 If following a major network failure, a cluster forms two disjointed rings, the two rings will be able to unite again once the underlying failure is resolved.
 This is because each node "remembers" past topologies.

 The detection and re-stabilization process surrounding node failures can add a lot of extra work to the affected nodes.
-Frequent failures will severely impact performances.
+Frequent failures will severely impact node performance.

 .. tip::
     A cluster operates best when more than 90% of the nodes are fully functional.
 Anticipate traffic growth and add nodes before the cluster is saturated.